Thanasornsawan/solidity-learning/README.md

 ```

 ![transaction](https://github.com/Thanasornsawan/solidity-learning/blob/dev/photos/transaction.JPG?raw=true)

+The new implementation contract show method "Upgrade To" the same proxy address 0x61509bda0A25247a3AFa430DC8d25601038fDecb

 ## Security testing tools
 >I use wsl linux ubuntu on windows because some tools not works on windows rigth now.The path to windows is /mnt